Building Magnetic Hysteresis in Holography: Spontaneous Magnetization and Hysteresis Curve

-Let us describe how the effective potential changes in more detail.
+Let us describe how the potential changes in more detail.
 We start with A in Figure \ref{fig:hys01} and increase the external magnetic field slowly.
-Until the magnetic field reaches B, there is a single minimum and it should be located at the global minimum of the effective potential, see Figure \ref{fig:MF} (a).
+Until the magnetic field reaches B, there is a single minimum and it should be located at the minimum of the potential, see Figure \ref{fig:MF} (a).
 When the magnetic field becomes zero, there are three solutions.
 Two of them are at the minima and the other one is at the local maximum(RN black brane), see Figure \ref{fig:MF} (b).
 Further variation of the magnetic field gives rise to an asymmetric potential.
-If the thermal fluctuation and the changing rate of the magnetic field are very small with infinitely large volume, then the system can be placed on a metastable point in the potential.
+If the thermal fluctuation and the changing rate of the magnetic field are very small, then the system can be placed on a metastable point in the potential.
 See Figure \ref{fig:MF} (c).
-When the magnetic field reaches D in Figure \ref{fig:hys01}, the local minimum where the solution is located and the local maximum coincides each other, Figure \ref{fig:MF} (d).
-Then, the solution cannot stay there and falls to the local minimum F which stands sudden jump of the magnetization and will stay there as the magnetic field increases further.
+When the magnetic field reaches D in Figure \ref{fig:hys01}, the local minimum where the solution is located becomes unstable, Figure \ref{fig:MF} (d).
+Then, the solution cannot stay there and moves to F and this change looks like a sudden jump of the magnetization.
+The solution will stay there as the magnetic field increases further.
 If we start from large magnetic field and decrease it, then the process will be reversed.
-Our result describing magnetic hysteresis is reminiscent of a bistable model accompanied by the Barkhausen effect in condensed matter physics.
-See \cite{Bertotti1998} for a text book.